Mbed-TLS/mbedtls-docs/project/long-term-plans.md

 The module supports negative numbers, which are generally not relevant for cryptography and complicate many algorithms.
 Support for negative numbers is likely to be removed once the part of the ECC code that takes advantage of it is rewritten.

-Since Mbed TLS 3.3.0, we are have started to redesign the bignum code.
+Since Mbed TLS 3.3.0, we have started to redesign the bignum code.
 New internal library modules perform arithmetic on numbers modulo N, without any dynamic allocation.
 Asymmetric crypto modules will be rewritten to use these new arithmetic primitives.
 We will also gradually extend the set of functions that are constant-time.

 ### Replacing ALT implementations by PSA drivers